Nový Hrádek: Administrative division

+Etymology

+The name means 'new small castle' in Czech.

 Geography

 Nový Hrádek is located about 8 km southeast of Náchod and 32 km northeast of Hradec Králové, on the border with Poland.
 It lies in the Orlické Foothills.
 The highest point is a hill at 674 m above sea level.
 The Olešenka Stream flows through the municipal territory.

 History

 The first written mention of Hrádek is from 1362.
 In 1736, Emperor Charles VI allowed Hrádek to hold markets.
-In this time, Hrádek was probably promoted to a market town and started to be called Nový Hrádek.
+At this time, Hrádek was probably promoted to a market town and started to be called Nový Hrádek.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through the municipal territory.

 Sights

 The main landmark of Nový Hrádek is the Church of Saints Peter and Paul.
 It dates from the 18th century.
 The church was designed by Jan Santini Aichel.

 The ruin of the Frymburk Castle is locate on a hill west of the market town.
 The castle dates from the 14th century; existence of the castle was first documented in 1354.
 The castle was burned down in peasant rebellions in 1626 and 1629, and then burned down by the Swedish army in 1638.
 In 1659, the ruin was demolished.
 The castle was then restored, used as a hunting lodge and maintained until the mid-18th century.
 At the turn of the 18th and 19th centuries, the roof was taken down and the castle was definitely abandoned.